Mentos® Geyser Experiment – Mentos & Coke Experiment

-The Mentos Geyser Experiment has been called the “vinegar and baking soda” reaction for a new generation.
-While science teachers have been dropping candies and mints into 2-liter bottles of soda for years in an effort to release all of the dissolved carbon dioxide, the Mentos and Diet Coke reaction became world famous in 2005.
-Fueled by hundreds of blogs and popular online sharing sites like YouTube, this once-obscure Mentos and Coke reaction quickly became an internet sensation.
-The enthusiasm for dropping Mentos mints into soda bottles still continues to grow today.
-Once you get past the initial “gee-whiz” factor, there’s some amazing science behind the super-cool reaction between a simple carbonated beverage and a chewy mint!
+While science teachers have been dropping candies and mints into 2-liter bottles of soda for years in an effort to release all of the dissolved carbon dioxide, the Mentos and Diet Coke reaction became world-famous in 2005.
+Fueled by hundreds of blogs and popular online sharing sites like YouTube, this once obscure reaction quickly became a sensational hands-on learning activity for young scientists.
+The enthusiasm for dropping mints into soda bottles continues to grow today.

 - A roll or box of Mentos chewy mints (stick with the standard mint flavor for now)